Last Updated on May 18, 2022 by DMEditor

 What is Insightly?

-Pipedrive describes itself as a ‘modern CRM platform.’
-There are two main areas of Insightly – Marketing Automation and CRM.
+Insightly describes itself as a ‘modern CRM platform.’
+There are two main areas of Insightly – Marketing Automation and CRM Software.
 The CRM plan allows users to gather data about their customers, so sales teams can make informed decisions that are suited to each customers’ needs.

 Insightly is used by over 1.5million users worldwide and is the most popular CRM for small to midsize businesses using Office 365.